Learning from your success is great – but learning from your mistakes? Even better.

 Public relations is such a big field, it’s easy to get lost and forget about the all-important basic techniques will get you ahead of the game.
 Luckily for our university and business school partners, they’ve got us to point out when and where they can be the best version of themselves!

-We’ve been doing this for almost 15 years now – and as PR consultants, because we work both externally but also in conjugation to universities, we all too often see the elements and techniques in PR that are overlooked by other higher education institutions within the industry.
+We’ve been doing this for over 15 years now – and as PR consultants, because we work both externally but also in conjugation to universities, we all too often see the elements and techniques in PR that are overlooked by other higher education institutions within the industry.

 Sitting down as a team, we’ve identified three key themes and techniques that are all too often overlooked….